When people are nice, it means that they like you. When making a new friend, choose someone who is nice to you.

 When people are nice, they may look at you and smile.
-They may use words to let you know that they enjoy being with you, such as "I like hanging out with you."
+They may use words to let you know that they enjoy being with you, such as "I like playing with you."

 People who like spending time with you will say yes when you ask them to do something.
 If they're busy and say no, they might suggest a better time to do something together (like after school or on another day).

-What if People Don't Want to Be Your Friend?
+What About When People Don't Want to Be Your Friend?

 Just as people give clues when they like being with you, they also give clues when they don't want to spend time with you.
 Someone who doesn't want to be with you will: